San Antonio Family-Friendly Attractions

-There really is something about the summer nights and music in the outdoors.
+There really is something about the summer nights and music in outdoors.
 It just seems to have more of a relaxing and inviting atmosphere.
-The Summer Sounds at Sunset Station in San Antonio, Texas is presenting their 2nd annual summer music series this year.
+The Summer Sounds at Sunset Station in San Antonio, Texas is presenting its 2nd annual summer music series this year.

 Summer Sounds at Sunset supports the local music of San Antonio.
 Every Saturday night during the summer, starting at 8:00 p.m. the stage will present you with different local bands that you can enjoy.
 Each Saturday brings you three different Texas artists/bands that are competing to win a cash grand prize of $2500 and a chance to perform in the full production finale concert at Sunset Station’s Lonestar Pavilion.
 You, as an audience, play a vital role in which band wins this prize as you get to vote for your favorites.

 If you’re in a local band or are a local artist who would like to participate in this great event, you can still apply to be one of the competing performers as they are still looking for artists for the month of August.

 Help your local musicians out by basking in the summer sun and under the stars with their music at the Summer Sounds at Sunset.

 If you’re looking for a way to just get away from the city and rise above it, literally rise over 700 feet above it, take a ride up the Tower of the Americas in San Antonio, Texas and enjoy the breathtaking view you can see of the Alamo City.